-Projects we are involved with at the moment…
+Projects we are involved in at the moment…

 We work collaboratively to drive entrepreneurial and creative learning in policy and practice.
 Below are some of the projects that we are involved with at the moment to embed high quality entrepreneurial and creative learning practice into formal and non-formal learning.